vsheahan/hashtraceai/README.md

 - Generates a file-level manifest from any directory or model hub (Hugging Face, MLflow)
 - Uses **SHA-256** for secure hashing
 - Supports **RSA-signed manifests** for tamper detection and authenticity verification
-- Uses **password-encrypted private keys** for secure signing operations
+- Requires **password-encrypted private keys** for secure signing operations
 - Verifies model files against a previously generated manifest
 - Verifies the manifest's digital signature to prove authenticity
 - CLI output supports JSON or colorized text format